 Among many common features I will mention later in this article, the desktop environment is the one.
 Both Ubuntu and Debian come with a GNOME desktop environment.
 Gnome is well-known for its stability, ease of use, and rapid development.

 Here are the few screenshots of both distributions featuring GNOME desktop –

 Ubuntu featuring GNOME

 Besides having GNOME as their default desktop environment, one can also enjoy other cool desktop environments on both distributions.
-One can easily install his/her favorite desktop environment on top of Debian including KDE Plasma, Xfce, Cinnamon, LXDE, MATE, and many more.
-For complete instructions on what desktop environments are available to install and how to install, head over to this Debian wiki.
+One can easily install their favorite desktop environment on top of Debian, including KDE Plasma, Xfce, Cinnamon, LXDE, MATE, and many more.
+Head over to this Debian wiki for complete instructions on what desktop environments are available to install and how to install.

 Whereas Ubuntu has separate flavors featuring different desktop environments such as Kubuntu for KDE, Lubuntu for LXDE, Xubuntu for Xfce, Ubuntu MATE for MATE, and many more.